EdvardSire/keyboard/README.md

 ## Why 40%?

-When I was searching for a new keyboard back in 2019 I realised that what I was looking for was the smallest possible, yet _efficient_, keyboard.
+When I was searching for a new keyboard back in 2019 I realised that I was looking for the smallest possible, yet _efficient_, keyboard.
 I decided that I wanted an ortholinear keyboard since it minimizes the keyboard footprint.
 But you can argue that absolute keyboard size is more accurately defined by the number of keys.
 Anyways, I concluded that a 40%, more specifically a 4x12, is the smallest keyboard that meets the following requirements:

 - The letters on a 3x10 grid
 - ESC and TAB on the left